READ-BYI-PLEASE/Vie-s-boundaries-and-such./README.md

 I have multiple friends, a sucking mental health, a gf to take care of, and a personal life.
 Please do not assume I am ignoring you.
 Leave if you must, please.

-I am mostly active on Ponytown because of my Facebook or other Socials lagging on my laptop, and I have little time to wait for the app to fully load.
-So please understand.

-I have a VERY short temper,

-especially with incompetent people.
+I have a VERY short temper, so beware, especially with incompetent people.
 If I see you walking around as a red flag, you're automatic blocked.

 I might or might NOT interact with you at Ponytown, that depends on my mood.
 It's why I am in busy and offline mode, Sometimes, I only need a few people to interact with me.